Fitness Tips For Busy Moms

 Wake up early… if you can

 For my friends out there who can be early birds, this is your time to shine.
 For all of my friends who are fellow night owls, this one may not work so well.
 This also may not work if your sleep quality is terrible, or you’re up frequently throughout the night feeding, changing diapers, or comforting from bad dreams.
 I’m a big believer that sleep ALWAYS wins.
 If you’re exhausted, take the time to rest and recover.
-If you try to power though a workout (particularly something high intensity), it’s only going to spike your cortisol, make you feel more stressed, and chances are that you won’t have a great workout, anyway.
+If you try to power though a workout (particularly something like high intensity interval training), it’s only going to spike your cortisol, make you feel more stressed, and chances are that you won’t have a great workout, anyway.

 Break up your workouts